Grace Mugabe: Ivory smuggling

 A police spokeswoman stated on 26 March 2018 that they were investigating a case of alleged ivory smuggling linked to Grace.
 The spokesman for Zimbabwe's national parks and wildlife agency stated that Mugabe and senior members of her staff had forced parks' officials to sign export permits for ivory pieces during her husband's presidency.

 Mazowe Dam

-In 2017, Grace's Mazowe Citrus Estate took control of 60 percent of the Mazowe Dam.
+In 2017, Grace's Mazowe Citrus Estate took control of 60 per cent of the Mazowe Dam.
 On 24 August 2018.
 Zimbabwe President Emmerson Mnangagwa issued a provision ordering the Mugabe family to vacate the Dam and return their share to the Environment, Water, and Climate Ministry.